ufs-community/ufs-srweather-app/doc/UsersGuide/BackgroundInfo/CCPPUpdates.rst

 * Stochastic physics perturbations (SPP) introduced for emissivity, albedo and vegetation fraction
 * Coefficient in soil resistance formulation (Sakaguchi and Zeng, 2009) raised from 0.7 to 1.0 to increase soil resistance to evaporation
 * Computation of snow cover fraction and snow thermal conductivity updated
-* Cap snow for points at high elevations where all year round skin temperature are close to 0oC.
+* Cap snow for points at high elevations where all year round skin temperatures are close to 0ºC.
 Snow density for these points will be 3000/7.5=400 kg/m3
 * Update the RUC LSM deep soil temperature from climatology to real forecast
 * The output of surface runoff is changed from instantaneous to accumulated surface runoff